Protecting Lifestyles

 Which Should You Choose?

 The choice between admitted and non-admitted insurance depends on your specific needs.
 If you prefer the security of regulatory oversight and a financial safety net, an admitted insurer might be the best choice.
-In most states, if there is an admitted insurance company that is willin to write your business, your insurance agent has to offer you that option.
+In most states, if there is an admitted insurance company that is willing to write your business, your insurance agent has to offer you that option.

 However, if you have unique or high-risk insurance needs that standard policies don’t cover, a non-admitted insurer could provide the flexibility and coverage you need.
 In fact, the non-admitted insurance company may be your only option.